Summary of our market study

 4.3 Prices vary according to store type

-If you look at the main headlines on the sitePressedeFrance in ****, we can see that the average unit price of the few best-selling issues by age category is *.**€.
+If you look at the main headlines displayed on the sitePressedeFrance in ****, we can see that the average unit price of the few best-selling issues by age category is *.**€.
 Prices range from €* for Le Monde des ados to €**.** for Animeland.

 Consumer prices vary significantly according to the type of distribution (***).